LONDON MARKETS: FTSE 100 Steps Higher, On Course For A Quarterly Rise

-U.K. stocks gained ground Friday, with housing shares taking in a lackluster industry update, while pound weakness primed the blue-chips market for a potential rise for the week.
+U.K. stocks gained ground Friday, with pound weakness priming the blue-chips market for a potential rise for the week and quarter.

 Continue Reading Below

-The London index was on course for a weekly rise of 0.7%, essentially on par with its likely percentage gain for the third quarter, which stock investors will wrap up on Friday.
-The index for the month, however, was on track for a monthly pullback of 0.9%.
+The London index was on course for a weekly rise of 0.9%, essentially on par with its likely percentage gain for the third quarter, which stock investors will wrap up on Friday.

 The benchmark extended gains Friday as the pound fell below $1.34 after second-quarter gross domestic product on an annual basis was revised lower.
-The Office for National Statistics said its final reading of year-on-year growth came in at 1.5%, down from a previous estimate of 1.7%.
+The Office for National Statistics said its final reading of year-over-year growth came in at 1.5%, down from a previous estimate of 1.7%.
+Sterling traded at $1.3381 in the afternoon, down from $1.3441 late Thursday in New York.

 A stronger pound can hurt shares of multinational companies on the FTSE 100, as earnings that the companies make overseas can be reduced when converted back to sterling.